 Fellows may use preapproved financial assistance if funds are guaranteed to arrive the day classes begin for the term.
 If your financial assistance will not cover your tuition due, then you will need to pay the difference by the payment due date of the term.

 SIMULTANEOUS ENROLLMENT IN THE FELLOWSHIP AND DNAP-C PROGRAMS

-Tuition \$33,750 Minimum Clinical Rotation Fees Please expect additional costs associated with travel, malpractice insurance, etc. which are based on clinical site and market conditions \$3,500
+Tuition \$33,750 Minimum Clinical Rotation Fees Please expect additional costs associated with travel, site location, etc. \$3,500